beatbeast007/Permutex/README.md

 Automatic enrichment of the wordlist with real-world data gathered from public sources (e.g., usernames, social media handles, breached data leaks) to better align with actual human behavior and targets.

 ### 2. Sub-Atomic (Self Recursive) Generation
-An ultra-deep recursive generation engine that produces permutations from the tiniest character substrings and self-refined patterns—pushing password generation to its theoretical limits.
+An ultra-deep recursive generation engine that produces permutations from the tiniest character substrings and self-refined patterns-pushing password generation to its theoretical limits.

 ---